 Bitbucket Server で diff トランスコーディングを使用する

-As of Bitbucket Server 3.1, Bitbucket Server supports transcoding for diffs.
-This allows Bitbucket Server to convert files in encodings like EUC-JP, GB18030 and UTF-16 to UTF-8, so they are processed correctly by
+Bitbucket Data Center and Server supports transcoding for diffs.
+This allows it to convert files in encodings like EUC-JP, GB18030 and UTF-16 to UTF-8, so they are processed correctly by

 There's a performance consideration with transcoding.
 It is implemented using Git's